Chai Hu, Hare’s ear root, Thorowax root, Saiko

 How It Works

-Bupleurum is used along with other herbs in traditional medicine formulas to treat colds, digestive issues, and liver problems, but studies in humans are lacking.
+Although bupleurum is used along with other herbs in traditional formulas to treat many conditions, studies in humans are lacking.

 Bupleurum is an important herb used in traditional Chinese and Japanese medicine.
-It is frequently prescribed in combination with other herbs to treat colds, fever, digestive disorders, and chronic liver diseases.
-Herbal formulas such as Xiao Chai Hu Tang (Sho-saiko-to), contain bupleurum as a major ingredient.
+It is frequently prescribed in combination with other herbs to treat colds, fever, digestive disorders, chronic liver diseases, and depression symptoms.
+Herbal formulas such as Xiao Chai Hu Tang (Sho-saiko-to) and Xiao Yao San contain bupleurum as a major ingredient.

 Compounds called saikosaponins in bupleurum have been identified as responsible for the plant’s medicinal activities.
 However, most studies on bupleurum have only been performed in the lab and human data are lacking.
 In addition, excess doses have been linked to a few cases of adverse effects.